 If you’re curious about this bacterial supplement, look no further.
 If you’re still shaking your head in disgust, we encourage you to read in full.
 We think we might change your mind after revealing the best probiotic supplements on the market.

 Why trust our top picks?
-Well, not only are our We’re a group of registered dietitians, sports nutrition experts, and certified personal trainers who live and breathe all things wellness.
+Well, not only are we a group of registered dietitians, sports nutrition experts, and certified personal trainers who live and breathe all things wellness.
 We actually test out our products and not just paraphrase a Google search—just as you’ll notice in our reviews on the best greens powders and the best creatine.

 After researching more than three dozen probiotic supplements and testing more than 20 of them, we’ve narrowed our list down to our top picks by using our GGR supplement testing methodology that looks at things like: